Florida Cops Called for Anti-Masker Couple’s Racist Airline Meltdown

 She then points at each person around her, claiming she’s going to sue them, then threatens to sue the airline.
 People around her laugh.

 As a self-proclaimed former Broadway dancer, the woman brags that she has plenty of free time and won’t be getting vaccinated.
-Kelly was an instructor at the Carolyn Dutra Dance Studio, according to the company’s Facebook page.
-The New York Times reported she was the director-choreographer of the 2007 musical The Glorious Ones, in which the cast performed a number of sketch comedy gags onstage.
+The New York Times reported Kelly was the director-choreographer of the 2007 musical The Glorious Ones, in which the cast performed a number of sketch comedy gags onstage.
+She was a guest instructor at the Carolyn Dutra Dance Studio, according to the company’s Facebook page.

-Despite also sitting in coach, the man boasts he has more money than the passengers sitting across the aisle.
+After threatening to sue the airline, Kelly declares, “I’m not getting that fucking vaccine.
+We did nothing!”
+Despite sitting in coach, her partner boasts he has more money than the passengers sitting across the aisle.

 Then, the woman directs the camera toward a masked man sitting in an aisle seat to her left, ranting, “You’re the reason we’re getting kicked off.
 Now, I got your face.”